Population: 4,62 million

 PEACE and DISARMENT

 Costa Rica abolished its army in 1948, a decision that marked a decisive moment in Costa Rica's history.
 Henceforth, and to this day, this trait would come to define Costa Rican exceptionalism not just in Latin America but indeed in the world as a whole.
 The lack of armed forces became Costa Rica's single best-known trait to the rest of the world.
-For Costa Ricans it became a batch of honor and uncontroversial and essentially irreversible policy.
+For Costa Ricans it became a badge of honor and uncontroversial and essentially irreversible policy.
 Since this moment, the only instruments available to protect sovereignty have been diplomacy and the active participation in the international system.
 A second consequence of this decision is it made the promotion of peace, disarmament and negotiated settlement of conflicts, the pillars of Costa Rica's foreign policy.

 DEMOCRACY and HUMAN RIGHTS